Wulferthaus

 Beautiful gables on Neuer Markt

-In 1560, the Wulfert House, later named after him, was built at Neuer Markt 2 by the merchant and councillor Jobst Wulfert.
+In 1560, the merchant and councillor Jobst Wulfert built the Wulfert House, later named after him, at Neuer Markt 2.
 It was not given its beautiful ornamental gable until 1577/78.
 It is possible that the stone substructure still had a half-timbered extension up to this point.
 The upper storeys are made of brick.

 Good to know